xxxfengsu/Face-Body-Insight/README.md

-# ShapeCheck - Shape Inspection Tool
+# Face & Body Insight

-A modern shape inspection tool built with Vue 3 + Vite, supporting internationalization.
+A modern AI-powered face and body analysis tool built with Vue 3 + Vite, supporting internationalization.

 ## Project Overview

-ShapeCheck is a rapid development solution built with Vue 3 + Vite, designed for quick deployment and production use.
+Face & Body Insight is a rapid development solution built with Vue 3 + Vite, designed for quick deployment and production use.
 This project demonstrates how to quickly build and deploy a modern web application with the following advantages:

 - ⚡ **Lightning Fast Development**: Leveraging Vite's instant server start and hot module replacement
 - 🚀 **Quick Deployment**: Automated CI/CD pipeline for rapid production deployment